 10609 Ridge Road (Route 104), Medina, NY

 This winery located in the north-west corner of Orleans County is named after the founder Leonard Oakes back in early 1900.
 Now, four generations later, we are welcomed by Jerod Oakes, in the large tasting area with a few separate bar tables and chairs.
-Jerod spent time sharing a bit about his family, the farm and his mission to “make the Buffalo Niagara region known for something — hospitality and quality wines”
+Jerod spent time sharing a bit about his family, the farm and his mission to “make the Buffalo Niagara region is known for something — hospitality and quality wines”

 We tasted the following: